-There is no requirement for common kitchen employees to receive a basic food handlers permit in the state of Connecticut.
+There is no requirement for employees that work in a kitchen to receive a basic food handlers permit in the state of Connecticut.

 Many states around the country are very strict when it comes to food handler training, but that’s not the case in the state of Connecticut.

-⚠️ IMPORTANT: Many online sources and food handler permit CT course providers claim that Connecticut requires food handler permits for all employees.
+⚠️ IMPORTANT: Many online sources and course providers claim that Connecticut requires food handler permits for all employees.
 This information is false, and most of the time, the courses are trying to get you to purchase something not necessarily needed.

 What is a CT food handlers permit?

-The Connecticut food handlers permit, also known as a CT food handlers license or card, is a certificate proving to employers and health inspectors alike that you are qualified to handle unpackaged food products that are served to the general public.
+The Connecticut food handlers permit, also known as a license or card, is a certificate proving to employers and health inspectors that you are qualified to handle unpackaged food products that are served to the general public.
 You will receive the permit upon successful completion of a food safety course.
+Again, although not required, if you decide that you would like to further your food handling skills to make you stand out as an employee, you can still get trained as a food handler.
+If you would like to learn more, we recommend the course provided by Efoodhandlers.

 Connecticut Qualified Food Operator (QFO)

-The state of Connecticut requires that every registered food establishment MUST have at least one Qualified Food Operator on staff.
+Although Connecticut does not require employees to receive food handlers cards, they do require that every registered food establishment MUST have at least one Qualified Food Operator on staff.

 The Connecticut Qualified Food Operator (QFO), also known as a Food Protection Manager, is a food operator employed in a full-time position who has demonstrated knowledge of safe food handling techniques.
 In order to become a QFO, you must take a state approved food safety course and successfully pass the test.